 ASIC4 (Acid Sensing Ion Channel Subunit Family Member 4) is a Protein Coding gene.
-Diseases associated with ASIC4 include Branchiootic Syndrome.
-Among its related pathways are Ion channel transport and Development Endothelin-1/EDNRA signaling.
+Diseases associated with ASIC4 include Paroxysmal Dystonia and Branchiootic Syndrome.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Development Endothelin-1/EDNRA signaling.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and sodium ion transmembrane transporter activity.
 An important paralog of this gene is ASIC1.

 Probable cation channel with high affinity for sodium.
 In vitro, has no proton-gated channel activity.